Writing the college or scholarship essay doesn’t have to be scary.

 It’s really that simple.

-This is why starting CCFC in middle school or early high school allows the entire high school to college process to be less stressful, especially during the senior year.
+This is why starting CCC in middle school or early high school allows the entire high school to college process to be less stressful, especially during the senior year.
 One of the things parents who begin early are coached to do is to pay attention to these little moments that shape who their child is and who they become.

 That’s for then.
 This is now.